axelarnetwork/axelarate-community/UPGRADE.md

 pkill -f tofnd
 ```

-**Note that you will need to add the --home flag set to $HOME/.axelar_testnet/.core for binaries.
-You will also need to use the binary from $HOME/.axelar_testnet/bin/ (may be different depending on how you setup)**

 3. Backup the state and keys.
 If you used the default path then do this in the host (outside the container):
 ```bash
 cp -r ~/.axelar_testnet ~/.axelar_testnet_lisbon-2-upgrade-backup